 You may run your Costa Rica job search right now, but when you find jobs you must apply immediately with your current CV and cover letter.

 Remember that your Costa Rica CV must be targeted, scannable and generate hits.
 If you have difficulty with your CV writing, instead of staring at a blank piece of paper, use CV samples and CV templates.

 In recent years it becomes increasingly popular to join the LinkedIn or Facebook social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with a current CV.
 Hiring managers use them more frequently to consult your profile and supplement or check against the CV you send along.
 If you do not have an account, create one and include your social media link(s) on your CV.

 You should manage your online presence.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
 The online CV should not include sensitive information as it could show a lack of respect for confidentiality and discretion.

 Other Costa Rica Job Search Info

-To be successful in your Costa Rica job search and getting the job you want, you need prepare Costa Rica cover letter and Costa Rica CV which you must email them instantly to the prospective employers selected during a job search in Costa Rica.
+To be successful in your Costa Rica job search and get the job you want, you need to prepare a Costa Rica cover letter and Costa Rica CV which you must email them instantly to the prospective employers selected during a job search in Costa Rica.

 Good luck with your Costa Rica job search!